 Are you ready for a unique trip like you've never had before?
-Then perhaps Salvia Divinorum is what you are looking for.
-Salvia divinorum is an extremely special plant famous for producing one of the most intense psychedelic effects on the planet.
+Then Salvia Divinorum may be what you are looking for.
+Salvia divinorum is an extremely special plant known to produce one of the most intense psychedelic effects in the world.
 This unique psychoactive plant species comes from the humid Mexican forests where it has been consumed for centuries.
 Salvia Divinorum owes its psychedelic effects to the content of an active ingredient known as Salvinorin-A, a compound that causes intense hallucinations.

 A popular recreational drug

-Nowadays, more and more people use Salvia Divinorum for recreational purposes.
-And while some claim not to have felt sensations beyond pleasure, sensitivity and kaleidoscopic visuals; there are also those who claim that the effects are much more drastic, depending on the dose that is consumed.
-Usually, the levels of salvia can range from 5x, 10x, 20x, 40x, 60x and up to 80x.
-Whoever is willing to experience the visions of this potent orinogen, should bear in mind that he is taking a decision that could potentially change his life forever.
+Nowadays, more and more people are using Salvia Divinorum for recreational purposes.
+And while some claim to have felt no sensations beyond pleasure, sensitivity and kaleidoscopic images; there are also those who claim that the effects are much more drastic, depending on the dose consumed.
+Typically, salvia levels can range from 5x, 10x, 20x, 40x, 60x and up to 80x.
+Those willing to experience the visions of this potent oneirogen must consider that they are making a decision that could potentially change their lives forever.

-The experience of using Salvia usually lasts just a few minutes, but its after-effects could lasts several days.
-Many experts say that the less time the effect of an entheogen lasts, the greater the power it inhibits, and that might certainly be true for salvia.
-When smoking salvia divinorum, hallucinations range from five to ten minutes, but the experience will probably break all contact with the ordinary world, giving us the impression of having experienced an eternity.
-Believe us: it doesn’t take more than few inhalations yourself to verify this.
+The experience of using Salvia usually lasts only a few minutes, but the after-effects can last several days.
+Many experts say that the shorter the effect of an entheogen lasts, the greater the force it inhibits, and that could certainly be true of salvia.
+When smoking salvia divinorum, hallucinations range from five to 10 minutes, but the experience is likely to break all contact with the ordinary world, giving us the impression of having experienced an eternity.
+Believe us: it doesn't take more than a few inhalations to verify this for yourself.

 Mysteries and theories

 Robert Gordon Wasson, a famous American mycologist, sent a sample of the plant to Albert Hofmann, to study it in depth.
 Years later, DM Turner discovered something unusual in its properties.
-The leaves contain diterpene neclerodato: salvinorin A and salvinorin B, divinorin C, substances that immediately caught the attention of scientists.
-Until now these substances are sort of a mystery for men of science.
-The investigations of Hofmann and Turner showed that unlike other hallucinogens, salvia divinorum does not contain alkaloids, which means that it lacks nitrogen in its molecular structure.
-Salvia divinorum refuted many of the theories that were held about what these mystical plants from Southern America really are, revealing some strange hallucinogenic properties.
+The leaves contained diterpene neclerodate: salvinorin A and salvinorin B, divinorin C, substances that immediately attracted the attention of scientists.
+Until now, these substances have been something of a mystery to scientists.
+Hofmann and Turner's research showed that unlike other hallucinogens, salvia divinorum contains no alkaloids, meaning it has no nitrogen in its molecular structure.
+Salvia divinorum refuted many of the theories held about what these mystical plants from South America really are, and revealed some strange hallucinogenic properties.

 Dr. Peter H. Addy, a researcher at Yale, studied the substance for five years.
-"The main effect is tactile hallucinations”, he said.
-This sensation is more or less like a bug walking on your skin.
-Sage also "provokes a synesthesia class - the interference of the senses in which the stimulation of one produces a sensation in another - that I have never encountered in the literature," he continued.
+"The main effect is tactile hallucinations," he said.
+This sensation is more or less like an insect running across your skin.
+Salvia also causes "a class of synesthesia - the interference of the senses where the stimulation of one produces a sensation in another - that I have never encountered in the literature," he continued.

 Unique chemistry

-One of the reasons why salvia is unique is because of its peculiar chemistry.
-Salvinorin - a psychotropic molecule found in Salvia divinorum - only adheres to the kappa opioid receptor that reduces dopamine.
-On the contrary, most psychedelics increase serotonin because they bind to 5HT2A and 2a receptors, among others.
+One of the reasons salvia is unique is because of its peculiar chemistry.
+Salvinorin - a psychotropic molecule found in Salvia divinorum - attaches only to the kappa-opioid receptor that reduces dopamine.
+On the contrary, most psychedelics increase serotonin because they bind to 5HT2A and 2a receptors, among other things.
 But salvia works in a completely different way.

 It is believed that salvia divinorum is the most powerful natural psychedelic.
 This is also because many popular drugs such as LSD are synthetic.
-It is so intense that "everything is fine and suddenly, two seconds later, everything is different and chaotic and I do not know anything," Addy told during one of his speeches.
+It is so intense that "everything is fine and suddenly, two seconds later, everything is different and chaotic and I don't know anything," Addy told one of his speeches.
 "In summary, salvia is unique and mysterious.
-It can also help us to know more about our body and about ourselves."
+It can also help us learn more about our bodies and about ourselves."

 Religious ceremonies

-For a long time, the Mazatecs have used salvia divinorum as a powerful medicine in religious ceremonies.
-The ceremonial approach of the Mazatecs regarding this drug gives us a clue as to how its effects could be channeled to use them for therapeutic purposes.
-Although the historical use of many natural and synthetic psychedelics is well documented , there are many things researchers still don’t know about the traditional use of salvia.
+The Mazatecs have long used salvia divinorum as a powerful medicine in religious ceremonies.
+The Mazatecs' ceremonial approach to this remedy gives us a clue as to how its effects can be channeled to be used for therapeutic purposes.
+Although the historical use of many natural and synthetic psychedelics is well documented, there are still many things researchers do not know about the traditional use of salvia.

 Are you ready for an immensely unique trip experience?
-Then there are several ways to use Salvia Divinorum: either by smoking it or consuming it orally (drinking or chewing).
-Smoking however, is by far the most popular and fast working way to consume salvia.
+Then there are several ways to use Salvia Divinorum: by smoking it or taking it orally (drinking or chewing).
+Smoking, however, is by far the most popular and quickest way to consume salvia.

-Salvia Divinorum is usually smoked with a pipe or water pipe.
-Because you generally only need a few puffs, this is the simplest method.
-There are also special Salvia pipes, these can be closed at the top so that you can simply drop the pipe when the Salvia starts working.
-To get the right effect you have to inhale the smoke well and keep it in the lungs for at least 15 to 20 seconds.
-Do not wait too long in between inhaling.
-Usually a few inhalations are sufficient, depending on the strength of the salvia at hand.
-In almost all cases, the effects of salvia divinorum is immediately noticeable.
+Salvia Divinorum is usually smoked with a pipe or bong.
+Since you generally only need a few puffs, this is the easiest method.
+There are also special Salvia pipes, these can be closed at the top so you can just drop the pipe when the Salvia starts to work.
+To get the right effect, inhale the smoke thoroughly and keep it in the lungs for at least 15 to 20 seconds.
+Do not wait too long between inhalations.
+Usually a few inhalations are enough, depending on the strength of the salvia you have.
+In almost all cases, the effects of salvia divinorum are immediate.

-It is important that you do not take a too high dose the first time you use it.
-Usually we recommend that you use pure Salvia Divinorum leaves or the 5x extract the first time.
-The following doses are usually recommended, at least for first time users:
+It is important not to overdose the first time you use it.
+Usually we recommend that the first time you use pure Salvia Divinorum leaves or the 5x extract.
+The following doses are usually recommended, at least for first-time users:

 - Salvia Divinorum leaves: 0.25 grams to 1 gram